justinjiajia/personalwiki/spark.md

 The SparkContext has a long list of methods.
 But the ones that we're going to use most often allow us to create Resilient Distributed Datasets, or RDDs.
 RDDs are Spark's fundamental abstraction for distributed data and computation.
 In Spark, we express our computation through operations on RDDs.

-When we use an EC2 instance with 2 logical cores, it can be verified that 2 worker threads have been spawned by running:
+When we use an EC2 instance with 2 logical cores (e.g., c4.large), it can be verified that 2 threads have been spawned by running:

 ```Scala
 scala> sc.getConf.getAll